 Farms were granted by the Company to a few servants in an attempt to increase productivity.
 The farms were situated on farmland along the Liesbeeck River and the Company still retained financial control of them.
 The first slaves were imported to the Cape from Java and Madagascar.

-Conflict erupted between the settlers and the Khoi San people, who had began to realize that territory previously theirs had been lost to them.
+Conflict erupted between the settlers and the Khoi San people, who had begun to realize that territory previously theirs had been lost to them.

 Jan van Riebeeck left the Cape on promotion to a position on the Council of Justice in Batavia.
 He later went on to become a Commander in Malacca.